google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 *   If the user declared it, we should enforce it (with `checkcast` operations).
     This way type errors will get caught early and often.
 *   Nullability information from the type system cannot be relied on.
-For example, if `map` contains integer values, then `$map['key]'` will be assigned the type `int` by the type system, but `int|null` is probably more accurate since we don't know whether or not the key exists.
+For example, if `map` contains integer values, then `$map['key']` will be assigned the type `int` by the type system, but `int|null` is probably more accurate since we don't know whether or not the key exists.
 So in general we need to be careful when dealing with possibly null expressions.
 To deal with this we have our own concept of nullability (`Expression.isNullable()`).
 *   Type information from the compiler is best effort only.
-The soy type system was designed mostly for adding some compile time checks and generating accessors in the jssrc backend.
-Using it to generate code for soy expressions is quite difficult.
+The Soy type system was designed mostly for adding some compile time checks and generating accessors in the jssrc backend.
+Using it to generate code for Soy expressions is quite difficult.
 (This is really just a generalization of the above point.)